Boudz78/SpotifyLeb/README.md

 ## Installation steps

-- Clone your project using `git clone`
+- Clone the project using `git clone`
 - Navigate to the project directory and run `npm i`
 - Use `ng serve` to start the project
 - Your application should be running at port `4200`, hence your url: `http://localhost:4200`